gbevan/drawio_protoboard_generator/README.md

 # Prototype / Perf Board Generator for Draw.IO

-Generates a perfbaord for electronic prototyping of circuits that can be pasted into draw.io as a Shape.
+Generates a perfboard for electronic prototyping of circuits that can be pasted into draw.io as a Shape.
 The through-holes on the generated board each have their own connector.